KikiBerg/pp5-ecommerce/README.md

 - - -
 ## Wireframes
 Here are some wireframes that I created using [Balsamiq](https://balsamiq.com/).
-As the project was developing I tried to follow the agile method of adjusting the elements, so for that reason some details shown in the wireframes may not match the final result.
+Note that some details shown in the wireframes may not match the final result.
+These wireframes act as a primary guide though, and the main structure and elements are depticted as shown here.

 > **Homepage**
 <details>